AmyOShea/MS3-Cocktail-Hour/TESTING.md

 ![card overlay bug](static/images/README/bugs/bug-01.PNG)

-When initially putting together the card layout, I was having an isse where the reicpe card was layering on top of the previous one rather than generating it's own card
+When initially putting together the card layout, I was having an issue where the recipe card was layering on top of the previous one rather than generating it's own card

 ![card overlay bug](static/images/README/bugs/bug-01-code.PNG)